Free Flights with Miles

 Card users are forgoing potential cash back they would have

 Back Credit Cards instead and this translates to an opportunity

 cost.
-The opportunity cost (cash back) is typically a low 0.5% to
+The opportunity cost (cash back) can be from 0.5% to 5% of

-1.6% of spending if using a cash back credit card for general everyday
+spending if using a cash back credit card for general everyday spend

 cash back credit card for spending on specific categories such as